 Wheelchairs are used all around the world for various reasons.
 Some people have sustained serious injuries and have damaged their spinal cords.
-Still others have genetic conditions which confine them to a wheelchair, while others have birth defects or just need more support as they age.
+Still others have genetic conditions which confine them to a wheelchair.
+Here is how to adapt your bathroom for wheelchair accessibility.

 Whatever the reason may be, just as there are many reasons for using a wheelchair, so also the solutions you might need in your home differs when you must adapt your bathroom for easier accessibility with your wheelchair.

 We are going to look at three main categories.
 Is the space accessible?
 Is the door wide enough?
 Do you have places to install grab bars?
 You should also look at your toileting structure, such as the toilet, sinks and the taps.

 For you to make sure that you can access your bathroom, you would first make sure that it is accessible.
 Have you measured the width of your bathroom door?
 Is it wide enough to pass through?
 Is the space inside such a width that you can easily turn around while inside and on the wheelchair?

 Is there room inside for you to install grab bars near the toilet?
 As you can see it is vital that you understand the layout of the room beforehand.

 Your doors should have a minimum width of 35 inches while the door is open at 90 degrees.
 The only way to know if it is wide enough is if your wheelchair or walker can pass through unhindered.
 The space between each fixture must also be wide enough for you to pass between them, use them or approach them.

 In the end, the deciding factor should basically be what type of mobility aid you are using and what your maneuvering skills are.